19th-Century Health Care

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-190 04.06.006), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+190 04.06.006), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 As a result, professional medical care was sparse and inconsistent for many small settlements spread out along the coast.
 This helped contribute to Newfoundland and Labrador's high death rates and infant mortality rates, as well as to the spread of cholera, tuberculosis, smallpox and other infectious diseases

 As public demand for better medical services escalated throughout the 19th century, government officials opened the colony's first civilian hospitals, set up boards of health in various communities, and established quarantine ports around the island.
 Visiting physicians also did much to improve local health services.
 Most notable among these were William Carson, who helped establish the first civilian hospital in St. John's, and Sir Wilfred Grenfell, who opened a string of hospitals and nursing stations in Labrador and northern Newfoundland.